rpcarson/mtg-sdk-swift/README.md

 public var id: String?
 public var flavor: String?
 ````
-Not all properties exist for all cards.
+Not all properties will exist for all mtg cards.

+The ID property is a unique identifier given to all cards and is useful for conforming Card to Equatable for example.
+Card names are not reliable for use as identifiers: There will be multiple "Serra Angel"s for example, one from each printing.

 ####class CardSet
 ````swift